 1. Start with a purpose when selecting your perks

 For most companies, learning how unlimited vacation really works is almost a rite of passage — “take as much as you want” usually results in people taking less than they should.
-Therein lies an important lesson: They need to be selected with care.
+Therein lies an important lesson: perks influence our actions and not always in ways we expect.
+They need to be selected with care.

 Ideally, a good perk has a positive result in mind from the outset.
 As a baseline, research from Lindsay McGregor and Neel Doshi uncovered common criteria that successful perks share: